wez/wezterm/docs/config/appearance.md

       indexed = {[136] = "#af8700"},

       -- Since: nightly builds only
-      -- When a dead key or a leader key are being processed, change the cursor -- to this color to give a visual cue about the hold state dead_key_cursor = "orange",
+      -- When the IME, a dead key or a leader key are being processed and are effectively -- holding input pending the result of input composition, change the cursor -- to this color to give a visual cue about the compose state. compose_cursor = "orange",
   }
 }
 ```